thevuong/next15-filterlist/STEPS.md

 - Add the CategoryFilter component to layout.tsx.
 It takes in a categories promise and reads it with use.
 Pass it down with a new data fetch and suspend with a disabled toggle button.
 - This component is filtering with searchParams again, using the URL as the state again.
 However when we click the tabs, we don't see anything happening.
 - Pay attention to the URL.
 It's not updating until the new table in page.tsx is done with its await query and finished rendering on the server.
 Therefore we cannot see the active filters right away.
-- Add startTransition around router.push.
+- Let's mark the loading state.
+Add startTransition around router.push.
 How can we use this isPending?
-- Instead of creating a global state manager, we can just use css.
-Add data-pending=isPending attribute.
 - Show class group in layout, show pseudo-class group-has data-pending in page.tsx.
 - Show the result.
 Pending feedback while showing stale content instead of nothing.
+- Instead of creating a global state manager, we can just use css.
+Add data-pending=isPending attribute.
 - But i also want responsive buttons, and were gonna use useOptimistic - it is a great tool to handle this.
 It will take in a state to show no action is pending, which is our "truth" of the url, and return an optimistic value and a trigger function.
 - Add useOptimistic to CategoryFilter.tsx.
 Set them inside the transition while waiting for the router to resolve.
 Showcase.
 - UseOptimistic will create a optimistic client state, but then throw away it away after the transition completes.
 The categories are instant and don't depend in the network.
 Refreshing the page will show the correct state.